aarishaarif/DENSENET-121/README.md

 - Grad-CAM provides an explainability visualization; it does not prove that a highlighted region is medically causal.
 - The API is intended as a model inference service rather than a production clinical system.

 ---

-# 📌 Disclaimer

-This project is intended for **educational and research purposes only**.

-The predictions produced by this model should **not** be used for medical diagnosis, treatment decisions, or other clinical decisions.

----